I've cooked with Le Creuset for years − is it actually worth the price?

 Some kids get a car for their sweet sixteenth.
 I wanted a Le Creuset.
 Maybe it was because I'd spent so much of my childhood cooking with my dad.
 He'd sit me down on the kitchen counter, where I'd season gravy and roll dough while he worked with a big blue pot.
 I dreamed of the day that I'd get to cook in a big blue pot of my own.

-I later learned that this big blue pot was a Le Creuset Dutch oven, and that it's considered a kitchen staple by home cooks and celebrity chefs alike.
-I soon discovered that Le Creuset also make baking trays, frying pans, and a whole host of kitchen utensils.
+I later learned that this pot was a Le Creuset Dutch oven, and it's considered a kitchen staple by home cooks and celebrity chefs alike.
+I soon discovered that Le Creuset also makes baking trays, frying pans, and a whole host of kitchen utensils.
 I wanted it all, down to the salt shaker.

 I think so.
 I've cooked with some of the best cast iron cookware on the market, and Le Creuset always comes out on top.
 I'm also a fan of their stoneware sets for quick and even cooking.
 But this isn't an advert.
-Le Creuset be forbiddingly expensive, and while you can save hundreds in the Cyber Monday sales, it still may not suit your budget.
-I've laid out the pros and cons of Le Creuset, and hand-picked the deepest discounts, so that you can shop smart and save big.
+Le Creuset can be prohibitively expensive, and while you can save hundreds in the Black Friday sales, it still may not suit your budget.
+So, to help you shop smart and save big, I've laid out the pros and cons of Le Creuset and hand-picked a few of the deepest discounts.

 Buy it if: You want the best Dutch oven money can buy